MatinKHD/CustomShop/README.md

 this is responsive website that works fine in any devices(but for admins it is better to use pc or laptop for better observations.

+I write this project form searching in internet.

-### IMPORTANT: persian uesrs that use IR IP must use proxy or VPN before ng-serve this project.
+#### IMPORTANT: persian uesrs that use IR IP must use proxy or VPN before ng-serve this project.

 ## note : the concentrate of this project is not on UI its just demo project that show different features of angular and firebase.

-## author: the author of this project is MatinKHD
+##### author: the author of this project is MatinKHD
-        and I write this project form searching in internet.

 you can see other projects that I build form: https://github.com/MatinKHD